NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/educational/actions.md

 5. Action functions check if variables are still None to detect initialization failures

-*[Source: actions.py:74]*
+*[Source: actions.py:67]*

 ---

-<a id="general-5"></a>
+<a id="general-4"></a>

-## DESIGN PATTERNS COMPARISON
+## Design pattern comparison: Global Configuration vs dependency injection

-We are using Global Configuration with Dynamic Initialization
+We are using global configuration with dynamic initialization.

 Our pattern stores configuration in module-level global variables that are set at runtime.
 This approach provides:

-1. TESTABILITY: Easy to mock configuration by setting globals for unit tests
+1. Testability: Easy to mock configuration by setting globals for unit tests

-2. FLEXIBILITY: Can be configured differently for different environments
+2. Flexibility: Can be configured differently for different environments

-3. PERFORMANCE: Configuration accessed directly without repeated file reads or imports
+3. Performance: Configuration accessed directly without repeated file reads or imports

-4. ERROR HANDLING: Can detect and report missing configuration with None checks
+4. Error handling: Can detect and report missing configuration with None checks

-HOW OUR PATTERN WORKS:
+5. Simplicity: No complex dependency injection framework needed

+### How the pattern works

 1. Declare global variables as None (creates module attributes)